|Table of Contents |

-In Mia’s statement she accused me of touching her leg and then stated she did not want the matter to be taken further.
+In Mia’s statement she accused me of touching her leg and then states she did not want the matter to be taken further.

-According to witness statements from the remaining crew, nobody was aware of or saw me touching anyone inappropriately at any time.
+According to witness statements from other members of the crew, nobody was aware of or saw me touching anyone inappropriately at any time.

 Mia and Peter are best friends.
-This is from Peter’s witness statement;
+This comes from Peter’s statement;

-On the inbound flight Anna came to the front once during the entire flight.
-She was present for just a few minutes.
+On the inbound flight Anna came to the front just once during the entire flight.
+She stayed for just a few minutes.
 I rarely had the opportunity on this sector to go to the back where she was working.